 One in five Americans experience mental health issues or mental illness, which reiterates the importance of talking about it.
 Talking about your mental health with loved ones, healthcare providers, and trusted coworkers can help you and others feel safe and cared for amidst difficulties and change.

 In talking about your emotions and thoughts with trusted individuals, you may find community and solidarity in your experience.
 You could try taking steps to improve your mental health with the company of others, such as taking a walk with a friend or joining a coworker for lunch.

 Community is healing – especially for mental health.
-At NHC, we promote the power of a healing community through caring for one neighbor at a time, in an environment where individuals are encouraged to share and be open about their struggles or difficulties.
+At NHC, we promote the power of a healing community by meeting patients where they are, in an environment where individuals are encouraged to be open about their struggles or difficulties without judgement.